sartography/spiffworkflow_website/content/pages/training.md

 ### BPMN Architects

-Let us show you how to get most from our BPMN system and how to design your workflows to be as efficient as possible.
+Let us show you how to get the most from our BPMN system and how to design your workflows to be as efficient as possible.
 * Introduction and Basic Training
 * Advanced BPMN with SpiffWorkflow
 * Designing Extensions to create new features for your end users.